algorand/go-algorand/network/README-P2P.md

 ### Phonebook and Peerstore and peer classes

-Originally phonebook designed as an address registry holding permanent (`-p` cli option or `phonebook.json` extra configuration file) and dynamic (SRV DNS records) entries.
+Originally phonebook was designed as an address registry holding permanent (`-p` cli option or `phonebook.json` extra configuration file) and dynamic (SRV DNS records) entries.
 These entries later can be later retrieved by a peer role (`PhoneBookEntryRelayRole` or `PhoneBookEntryArchivalRole`).